JetBrains-Research/PyNose/README.md

 Download this project: `git clone https://github.com/JetBrains-Research/PyNose`

-Switch to headless mode branch: `git checkout headless-main`

 #### Steps to run headless mode from IDE:

-Open this project in PyCharm.
+Open this project in IntelliJ IDEA.

 The IDE will prompt detecting a Gradle project.
 Load this Gradle project by clicking `Load Gradle Project` option.